 - a.
 The Permittee must inspect oil/water separators once per month during the wet season (October 1 April 30) and during and immediately after a large storm event of greater than or equal to 1 inch per 24 hours.
 The accumulated oil must be removed when it reaches a thickness of 1 inch.
 The bottom sludge must be removed when it reaches a thickness of 6 inches.
 Oil absorbent pads must be replaced as necessary to maintain effectiveness. - b.
 The Permittee must inspect all operationally related equipment and vehicles weekly for leaking fluids such as oil, hydraulic fluid, antifreeze, etc. - c.
 Permittees must conduct daily visual monitoring for oil sheen at all surface water and groundwater discharge points (or representative locations where water collects prior to discharge) when runoff occurs. - d.
-If oil sheen is present, the Permittee must clean up the source and report the event on the inspection form identifying the probable cause of the oil sheen and describing the actions taken to prevent further contamination (See Condition S2, Tables 2 and 3, footnote 3). - e.
-The presence of a visible sheen on site is not a violation if there is no discharge of sheen or petroleum products to water of the state and if the Permittee corrects the problem in a timely manner.
-(See Condition S2, Tables 2 and 3, footnote 3, and conditions S5.C, S9.C and S10.E). - The Permittee must conduct at least two stormwater inspections each year at all active sites covered under this permit.
+If oil sheen is present, the Permittee must clean up the source and report the event on the inspection form identifying the probable cause of the oil sheen and describing the actions taken to prevent further contamination (See Condition S2, Tables 2 and 3, footnote 3). - 3.
+The Permittee must conduct at least two stormwater inspections each year at all active sites covered under this permit.
 The Permittee must conduct at least one inspection during the wet season (October 1 April 30) and at least one inspection during the dry season (May 1 September 30). - a.
-Wet Season Inspection suspended solids, oil and grease, discoloration, turbidity, odor, etc. in the stormwater discharge(s).
+Wet Season Inspection

-The wet season inspection must be conducted by personnel named in the SWPPP and must include observations for the presence of floating materials,
+The wet season inspection must be conducted by personnel named in the SWPPP and must include observations for the presence of floating materials, suspended solids, oil and grease, discoloration, turbidity, odor, etc. in the stormwater discharge(s).